DECODEproject/whitepaper/conceptual_framework.md

 ### Querying the ledger

 Having a robust and verifiable source of truth for transactions is of little value if applications cannot make use of the record.
 To this end, DECODE will provide a query interface over the ledger which will be a separate capability.
-This area is still under development and updates will be provided in the whitepaper as it evolves.
+This area is still under development and updates will be provided via. the whitepaper as it evolves.

 ## Authentication